Zulko/twittcher/README.rst

 Examples of use
 ----------------

-For the moment there is no documentation for Twittcher (other than the docstrings of the functions) but the following examples will show everything you need to get started.
+There is currently no documentation for Twittcher, but the following examples should show you everything you need to get started.

 1. Print the tweets of a given user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~